 There are four main options to connect to Azure services:

-- Direct internet connection: Connect to Azure services directly through an open internet connection.
+- Direct internet connection – Connect to Azure services directly through an open internet connection.
 The medium and the connection are public.
-Application and transport-level encryption are relied on to ensure privacy.
+Application and transport-level encryption are relied on to ensure data protection.
 Bandwidth is limited by a site's connectivity to the internet.
 Use more than one active provider to ensure resiliency.

-- Virtual Private Network (VPN): Connect to your Azure virtual network privately by using a VPN gateway.
-The medium is public because it traverses a site's standard internet connection, but the connection is encrypted in a tunnel to ensure privacy.
+- Virtual Private Network (VPN) – Connect to your Azure virtual network privately by using a VPN gateway.
+The medium is public because it traverses a site's standard internet connection, but the connection is encrypted in a tunnel to ensure data protection.
 Bandwidth is limited depending on the VPN devices and the configuration you choose.
 Azure point-to-site connections usually are limited to 100 Mbps.
 Site-to-site connections range from 100 Mbps to 10 Gbps.

-For Azure only, the second option (VPN) and third option (ExpressRoute) can meet these requirements when they're used in conjunction with services that limit access to the Internet.
+For Azure only, the second option (VPN) and third option (ExpressRoute) can meet these requirements when they're used with services that limit access to the Internet.

 Microsoft 365 is compliant with TIC guidance by using either ExpressRoute with Microsoft Peering enabled or an Internet connection that encrypts all traffic by using the Transport Layer Security (TLS) 1.2.
 Agency end users on the agency network can connect via their agency network and TIC infrastructure through the Internet.
 All remote Internet access to Microsoft 365 is blocked and routes through the agency.